 Sieve analysis: - this method is suitable for classifying coarse grained soils.
 In this method, soil sample approx. 1kg is placed on a set of sieves arranged in decreasing order of size from top to bottom i.e. largest sieve size at top with a receiving pan at bottom.
 The soil sample is shaken for at least 10 minutes with the help of shaking machine or manually.
 The sieve sizes used normally for sieve analysis are 4.75mm, 2.36mm, 1.18mm, 600μ , 425μ , 300μ , 150μ , 75μ and receiving pan.
 After shaking the soil sample for 10 mins, soil mass retained on each sieve is measured and percentage finer is calculated for each sieve.
-Then, particle size distribution curves are drawn on a semi-log paper by taking sieve size along x-axis in log scale and percentage finer along y-axis in arithmetic scale.
+Then, particle size along x-axis in log scale and percentage finer along y-axis in arithmetic scale.
 Using the curve, D{10} , D{30} , D{60} are determined and C_u , C_c are calculated from following formulas.
-(1 μ = 10^{-3} mm)
+(1 $\mu = 10^{-3}$ mm)